hauke96/master-thesis/evaluation/datasets/osm-based/README.md

 Another problem is that highways with different level attributes interfere with each other.
 For example you can leave the Elphi-Plaza via the underground parking exit.
 That doesn't make any sense but it's hard to avoid.

-### Semicolon separated lists
+#### Semicolon separated lists

 Are not covered but would just affect tag evaluation in Overpass making it more complex and slow.

 # Simplify geometries

 I used `ogr2ogr` to do that.
+The `create-hamburg-dataset.sh` script already performs these steps.
-Here are the commands and remaining coordinates in the simplified datasets (datasets as of 2022-12-16):
+Here are the commands and remaining coordinates in the simplified datasets measured with the `../coordinate-count.py` script (datasets as of 2022-12-16 with only obstacle relevant features):

 * `ogr2ogr obstacles-final-simplified-1.geojson obstacles-final.geojson -simplify 0.0000001` → 17229
 * `ogr2ogr obstacles-final-simplified-2.geojson obstacles-final.geojson -simplify 0.000001` → 15243